CircumnavigatingCyprus/CircumnavigatingCyprus.github.io/_posts/2016-06-13-your-filename.md

 We got to discuss in further detail the segregation of the island at dinner.

 They do hope for the unification of Cyprus.
 Since they are originally from the south they carry Cypriot identification, and can legally go back to their homes to repair and live in them.
 But for the most part it seems they have settled their lives and are happy with their village.
 Going back to renovate would be a difficult and costly venture.
-Another young man Gune added “I was born [in Klakanli].
+Another young man Gune added “I was born [in Kalkanli].
 My life is here.
 Why would I leave to go back to my grandfather’s house?
 I have little connection to it now.”

 Kemal believes the unification can happen and can be successful, but each side needs to learn the other’s language in school.
 “The roads have been opened for 13 years now.
 If we started teaching the Turkish Cypriots Greek, and the Greek Cypriots Turkish, the seven-year-old kids from that time would now be 20…We are the same.
 We look alike.
 If we spoke the same, the country could be more unified.
 We have lost a lot of time already.
 This needs to happen.”

 The Greek term [filoxenia](https://www.google.com/?gws_rd=ssl#q=filoxenia+meaning) is difficult to explain, but the people of Kalkanli have it.
 We could not be more grateful for the people we met, and time we shared with them.
 Thanks guys, we loved it.